Cray-HPE/docs-csm/upgrade/index.md

 ## Upgrade management nodes and CSM services

-The procedure you follow depends on the new CSM version to which you are upgrading:
+The procedure to follow depends on the target CSM version of the upgrade.

 * Upgrading **to CSM 1.0.1**

-    **IMPORTANT**: You must be at CSM 0.9 (0.9.4 or later) or CSM 1.0.0 in order to upgrade to CSM 1.0.1.
+    **IMPORTANT**: Must be at CSM 0.9 (0.9.4 or later) or CSM 1.0.0 in order to upgrade to CSM 1.0.1.

     The upgrade is a guided process starting with [CSM 1.0.1 Upgrade Instructions](1.0.1/README.md).

 * Upgrading **to CSM 1.0.10**

-    **IMPORTANT**: You must be at CSM 1.0.1 in order to upgrade to CSM 1.0.10.
+    **IMPORTANT**: Must be at CSM 1.0.1 in order to upgrade to CSM 1.0.10.

     The upgrade is a guided process starting with [CSM 1.0.10 Upgrade Instructions](1.0.10/README.md).

 * Upgrading **to CSM 1.0.11**

-    **IMPORTANT**: You must be at CSM 1.0.0, CSM 1.0.1, or CSM 1.0.10 in order to upgrade to CSM 1.0.11.
+    **IMPORTANT**: Must be at CSM 1.0.0, CSM 1.0.1, or CSM 1.0.10 in order to upgrade to CSM 1.0.11.

     The upgrade is a guided process starting with [CSM 1.0.11 Upgrade Instructions](1.0.11/README.md).